• Skip to main content

 Get to an ER If Alarming Symptoms Arise

-If any acute symptoms appear that have you concerned, it’s best to proceed to the nearest hospital emergency room instead of waiting for a regular doctor appointment.
+If any acute symptoms appear that have you concerned, it’s best to proceed to the nearest hospital emergency room instead of waiting for a regular family medicine provider appointment.

 Pains in the chest or shortness of breath could indicate a heart attack event.